Can Rabbits Eat Broccoli? What You need to Know

-Indoor cancan rabbits can eat broccoli but as a part of their balanced and varied diet.
-So, it’s not bad for rabbits to eat broccoli as its safe and nutritious for them
+Indoor rabbits can eat broccoli but as a part of their balanced and varied diet.
+So, its not bad for rabbits to eat broccoli as its safe and nutritious for them

-Broccoli stems are edible, but make sure you don’t give too many broccoli stems and stalks as they are the most fibrous part of the vegetable.
+Broccoli stems are edible, but make sure you don’t give too much broccoli stems and stalks as they are the most fibrous part of the vegetable.

 It’s not recommended to feed wild rabbits vegetables like broccoli as it can cause bloating in them, and they won’t pass the gas.

 Yes, rabbits can safely eat cooked broccoli.
-However, cooked broccoli has fewer nutrients than raw broccoli.
+However, cooked broccoli has fewer nutrients than raw.